Black-Hawk21/SymtoCare/README.md

 * Downloading zip file containing patient data using JSZip
 * Use the the ML Model for analysis of the images or text

+### Offline Feature
+In the offline version, both the patient and the doctor can use a medical chat bot that will run on their local device.
+Doctors can use it to get information about various topics from the field of medicine.
+On the other hand it can also be used by patients where on entering the symptoms, the chat bot will be able to determine the diagnosis.

 ## Tech Stack

 ### Frontend